mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 #### Type system tests

 When you want to build type system tests that require a specific path macro (for example: for specifying the project location inside your `TestInfo`), then you must create a *BuildFolderMacro* for this path macro.
-The name of this *BuildFolderMacro* should start with *mps.macro*, followed by the name of the respective path macro.
+The name of this *BuildFolderMacro* should start with *mps\.macro*, followed by the name of the respective path macro.
 In the example below, you instruct MPS via *mps.macro.mbeddr.github.core.home* to create a path macro *mbeddr.github.core.home* that points to the relative path location specified in the other *BuildFolderMacro* *mbeddr.github.core.home*.

 ```